Jordan Burroughs: 2024

 In March, Burroughs made his first appearance of the year and swept the Yasar Dogu International field with four wins over foreign opponents to claim the gold medal.

 In April, Burroughs competed at the US Olympic Team Trials, and reached the finals of the challenge tournament after wins over Pan American champion Alex Facundo and U20 World champion Mitchell Mesenbrink.
 Facing three-time NCAA champion Jason Nolf, Burroughs was defeated on points, ending his hopes of a run at the Summer Olympics.

 In September, Burroughs went back up to 79 kilograms, and competed at the US World Team Trials.
 After first-day wins over NCAA champions Levi Haines and Alex Dieringer, Burroughs avenged losses to Chance Marsteller in the best-of-three finals to make his twelfth US World Team, and is now expected to compete at the World Championships in October.

 In October, Burroughs competed at the World Championships, though after wins over U20 World champion Zelimkhan Khadjiev from France and Magomet Evloev from Tajikistan, he was eliminated by three-time World medalist Mohammad Nokhodi from Iran.

+2026

+In June 2026, Burroughs signed with Real American Freestyle, with his promotional debut scheduled for RAF 12 against Sean Brady on August 22, 2026.